suglasp/pwsh_child_pc_locker/README.md

 Before the lock/safeguard screen kicks in, 10 minutes up front, it will show on the screen in the right below corner a small Magenta popup.

+The default PIN code is 54321, you should change this in the json config file!
+(In the movie Spaceballs, Skroob says "That's the same code as my luggage!")

 **Needed Sub-Folder**